chasenpse/sensors/README.md

 To check that the service started properly run `systemctl status rpisensors`.

 And that's it!
 You can now view the frontend by navigating to your rPi's IP address on port `5000` (or whichever port is defined in your `PORT` environment variable).

+Special thanks to [joepie91](https://github.com/joepie91) for their guide on [running a Node.js application using nvm as a systemd service](https://gist.github.com/joepie91/73ce30dd258296bd24af23e9c5f761aa)!